syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 ![](SfDataGrid_images/ConditionalStyle_RowStyle_2.png)

 N> By default, only the selection backgroud color will be applied for the selected row even if row style is applied for that row.
-If in case you might want to apply the selection color over the row style upon selection, set the Conditional stylingpreference property to StylePreference.RowStyleAndSelection
+If in case you might want to apply the selection color over the row style upon selection, set the Conditional stylingpreference property to StylePreference.RowStyleAndSelection.

 {% highlight c# %}
 private void DataGrid_QueryRowStyle(object sender, QueryRowStyleEventArgs e)